Ralf Speth: Education

-Speth earned a degree in engineering from the University of Applied Sciences Rosenheim, Germany.
+Speth earned a degree in engineering from the Rosenheim University of Applied Sciences, Germany.
 He later undertook a doctorate of engineering in mechanical engineering and business administration at the University of Warwick.

 Career

 Speth started his automotive career with BMW in 1980 and worked for them for 20 years.

-In 2002, he joined The Linde Group and served as head of global operations and as vice president of operations.
+In 2002, he joined The Linde Group as head of global operations and vice president of operations.
 He was also chief operating officer and a member of the executive board at its subsidiary KION Group GmbH.

 In 2007, Speth returned to the car industry and joined Ford Motor Company's Premier Automotive Group (PAG) as director of production, quality and product planning.
 Following the sale of two of the PAG marques, Jaguar and Land Rover, to Tata, he became chief executive officer of Jaguar Land Rover (JLR) in February 2010, and a non-executive director of Tata Motors in November 2010.